 Chronic lymphocytic leukemia is the most common type of leukemia in the Western world.
-The American Cancer Society estimates that in the United States in 2020 there will be about 21,040 new cases of CLL and about 4060 deaths; most cases and almost all deaths will be in adults.
+The American Cancer Society estimates that in the United States in 2022 there will be 20,000 new cases of CLL and about 4400 deaths; most cases and almost all deaths will be in adults.
 The average age of a patient with CLL is 70 years; CLL is extremely rare in children.
-The average lifetime risk of CLL in both sexes is about 0.57% (1 in 175 Americans).
+In the US, the average lifetime risk of CLL in both sexes is about 0.57% (1 in 175).

 Although the cause of CLL is unknown, some cases appear to have a hereditary component.
 CLL is rare in Japan and China, and the incidence does not seem to be increased among Japanese expatriates in the United States, suggesting the importance of genetic factors.
 CLL is more common among Jews of Eastern European descent.